armcha/PlayTabLayout/README.md

 ```groovy
 implementation 'com.github.armcha:PlayTabLayout:1.2.2'
 ```
-For now there is an issue, you should also implement support design.
+The library works with support design, so you should add it to your project.
+Without support design there will be an issue.
 It will be fixed in upcoming versions.
 ```groovy
 implementation 'com.android.support:design:26.1.0'
 ```